arduino/help-center-content/content/About Arduino/My Arduino Account/How-to-delete-your-Arduino-account.md

    ![The "click here" link in Account Settings.](img/delete-your-arduino.account.png)

-3. Open the email associated with your Arduino account and look for an email from **noreply<!-- nolink-->@arduino.cc**.
+3. Open the email associated with your Arduino account and look for an email from noreply<!-- nolink-->@arduino.cc.

 4. Click the confirmation link to confirm the deletion of your account.